Lenka Valešová: Biography

 Valešová was born on 11 August 1985 in Domažlice.

 Career

 She finished sixth at the 2004 World Junior Championships and won the silver medal at the 2007 Summer Universiade.
 She also competed at the 2002 European Championships, the 2006 European Championships, the 2007 World Championships and the 2008 Olympic Games without reaching the final.

 Ledvinová improved the Czech national record three times.
 Her personal best throw is 70.51 metres, achieved in May 2009 in Sušice.
 She was selected to represent her country at the 2009 World Championships in Athletics, and competed in qualifying only.

-She switched sports to Olympic weightlifting in 2010 and won the national championship and set a national record in the clean and jerk for +90kg category, with a lift of 96 kg.
+She switched sports to Olympic weightlifting in 2010 and won the national championship and set a national record in the clean and jerk for +90 kg category, with a lift of 96 kg.
 She fell to fifth place at the 2011 national championships.
 She returned her focus to athletics and won a fifth hammer throw title at the 2020 Czech Athletics Championships.